robertdavidgraham/robdns/README.md

 # robdns: a fast DNS server

-This DNS server bypasses the kernel.
-It has it's own TCP/IP stack that interacts directly with the network adapter.
-It's designed to service DNS requests at rates of 10 million per second.
+This is the fastest authoritative DNS server, bypassing the kernel with it's own TCP/IP stack.
+It handles about 1-million queries/second for each CPU core in a system.

 Currently it is in "prototype" stage.
 There is much that almost works, but will still take some effort to finish.